QamarFarttoos/https-github.com-QamarFarttoos-labFinal/README.md

 The app will allow users to:

-- Submit eco-friendly actions they’ve taken through a form.
+- Submit eco-friendly actions they’ve taken through a form as they like anytime they like to.
 - Store that data in an AWS DynamoDB table.
-- View a list of all their logged activities.
+- View a list of all their logged activities anytime intended by the user.
-- Delete any entries they no longer want to keep.
+- Delete any entries they no longer want to keep as choosen by the user.
 - Use a search feature to conditionally retrieve specific types of entries (e.g., only “recycling” logs).
 - View simple charts or stats that summarize their progress (like most common activities, activity counts over time, etc.).

 All data interaction will be handled using JavaScript, and the site will be styled with custom CSS.

- How It Will Be Structured
+ How It Will Be Structured by me

 The app will be built with at least four separate HTML pages, each with a distinct purpose: